Margery Lyster: Service of Anne Boleyn

-Finding positions for young women at court
+Service of Jane Seymour

-Now married and known as Mistress Lyster or Lady Lyster, in February 1537 she and another Mistress Margery were asked by John Husee to find a place for Katherine Basset as a chamberer or lady in waiting to the newly married Countess of Sussex.
+In 1537, Margery Horsham married Sir Michael Lyster and became known as Mistress or Lady Lyster.
+On February that same year, she and another Mistress Margery were asked by John Husee to find a place for Katherine Basset as a chamberer or lady in waiting to the newly married Countess of Sussex.
 Lyster explained that the three places in the countess' household were filled, but offered to take Katherine as her own companion or place her with young Mrs Norris.